MostlyAdequate/mostly-adequate-guide/ch9.md

 ## In Summary

 Monads let us drill downward into nested computations.
 We can assign variables, run sequential effects, perform asynchronous tasks, all without laying one brick in a pyramid of doom.
-They come to the rescue a value finds itself jailed in multiple layers of the same type.
+They come to the rescue when a value finds itself jailed in multiple layers of the same type.
 With the help of the trusty sidekick "pointed", monads are able to lend us an unboxed value and know we'll be able to place it back in when we're done.

 Yes, monads are very powerful, yet we still find ourselves needing some extra container functions.
 For instance, what if we wanted to run a list of api calls at once, then gather the results?
 We can accomplish this task with monads, but we'd have to wait for each one to finish before calling the next.
 What about combining several validations?
 We'd like to continue validating to gather the list of errors, but monads would stop the show after the first `Left` entered the picture.